ibm-cloud-docs/hpc-ibm-spectrumlsf/cloud-logs.md

 `journalctl -u fluent-bit -e`

-For IBM Cloud Logs, we support are RHEL8.8 and above.
+For IBM Cloud Logs, we support RHEL8.8 and above.
 {: note}

 For more information on {{site.data.keyword.logs_full_notm}}, go to the documentation [here](/docs/cloud-logs?topic=cloud-logs-getting-started).